TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 ## **Q10.
 Give an example of when you took ownership.**

-In my internship, I took full ownership of building and testing several backend modules.
-I handled issues independently and delivered them before deadlines.
+During my internship, I was given responsibility for certain backend modules.
+I handled the development, testing, and debugging independently.
+I consistently delivered before deadlines and ensured the modules were stable before integration.

 ---

 ## **Q11.
 What will you do if something goes wrong with your code in production?**

-First analyze logs, identify the root cause, apply a safe patch, retest the fix, and communicate clearly with the team.
+I would stay calm, check logs and inputs, identify the root cause, fix it in a controlled manner, and test the patch thoroughly.
+I also inform the team so everyone stays aligned.

 ---